Andrew Johnson Homestead with snow

 Stones River

-The Battle of Stones River began on the last day of 1862 and was one of the bloodiest conflicts of the Civil War.
-The battle produced important military and political gains for the Union, and it changed forever the people who lived and fought here.
+The Battle of Stones River began on the last day of 1862 and became one of the bloodiest conflicts of the Civil War.
+The battle produced important military and political gains for the Union, and it changed forever the people who lived and fought here

 large white house, green lawn, two trees in front